Lochmaben Stone: Exchange of prisoners

-In 1398 an exchange of prisoners took place when English and Scots representatives, the Dukes of Rothesay and Lancaster met at the Lochmaben Stone.
+In 1398, an exchange of prisoners took place when English and Scots representatives, the Dukes of Rothesay and Lancaster met at the Lochmaben Stone.
 The prisoners were released without ransoms and any that had already been paid were to be returned.

 The Commissioners and the Wardens of the Western Marches

 Its use by the Marcher Lords or Wardens suggests that the Scots regarded the Lochmaben stone as being the southernmost limit of the Scottish realm.
-In 1398 an indenture was made at 'Clochmabenstane' for the men of Tyndale and Redesdale to meet from Whitsunday to Michaelmas at Kershope Bridge.
+In 1398, an indenture was made at "Clochmabenstane" for the men of Tyndale and Redesdale to meet from Whitsunday to Michaelmas at Kershope Bridge.
 The Commissioners not only met here, but "gave bail for their good behaviour to one another."

-In 1398 the agreement was reached that "The men of Galloway, Nithsdale, Annandale and Crawford Muir, shall meet with the Wardens of the West March for redress of claims at Clochmabanstane."
+In 1398, the agreement was reached that "The men of Galloway, Nithsdale, Annandale and Crawford Muir, shall meet with the Wardens of the West March for redress of claims at Clochmabanestane."

-In 1473, the Scottish and English Ambassadors met to agree that more frequent meetings of the marcher Wardens were to be held at the six recognised sites on the marches.
+In 1473, the Scottish and English ambassadors met to agree that more frequent meetings of the marcher Wwrdens were to be held at the six recognised sites on the marches.
 These were Newbyggynfurde, Redaneburn, Gammyllispethe, Belle, Loumabanestane and Kershopebrig and the meetings were to be held at successive venues.
-On 26 March 1494 the commissioners of both countries met at the Lochmaben Stone to finally settle the long running dispute over the 'Fish Garth' across the River Esk.
+On 26 March 1494, the commissioners of both countries met at the Lochmaben Stone to finally settle the long running dispute over the "Fish Garth" across the River Esk.

 In the 16th century a reference is recorded "Loughmaben Stone standyng in Scotland, wher we have beyn accustomyd to keipe days of marches."

 Recent history

-In the 1800s the tenant of Old Graitney farm decided to clear his land of the three remaining stones which ruined his field's appearance and got in the way of his machinery.
-He set his farm hands to work digging deep pits for the burial of the stones.
+In the 1800s, the tenant of Old Graitney farm decided to clear his land of the three remaining stones which ruined his field's appearance and got in the way of his machinery.
+He set his farmhands to work digging deep pits for the burial of the stones.
 One had been completely buried and another partially sunken when the proprietor, Lord Mansfield, arrived at the scene and stopped further operations.
 The stone was still used as a gathering place for the locality into comparatively recent times.

-A local tradition suggests that the stone was moved by a farm worker with an excavator, the intention being to locate any 'treasure' beneath.
+A local tradition suggests that the stone was moved by a farm worker with an excavator, the intention being to locate any "treasure" beneath.
 The local primary school attended an official re-erection ceremony which was covered by the local paper, the Dumfries and Galloway Standard 22 September 1995.